svanteschubert/DocEng-2019-XProc/docs/README.md

 In 2014, together with Adam Retter, I wrote
 [a book about eXist-db](http://shop.oreilly.com/product/0636920026525.do), an XML database and processing engine.
 The book was published by O’Reilly and sold world-wide.

 In 2016 I became a member of the editing committee for the XProc 3.0 standard.
+I'm currently working on the XProc 3.0 Programmer's Reference book.

 More details on my [LinkedIn profile](https://www.linkedin.com/in/esiegel/).